sommerfeld-io/configs-homelab/docs/nodes/talos-cluster/interact.md

-# How to interact with the Talos Cluster
+# Interact with the Talos Cluster

 This guide provides an overview of how to interact with a Talos-managed Kubernetes cluster using talosctl and kubectl, the primary tools for managing and interacting with Talos nodes and Kubernetes workloads respectively.

 ## `talosctl`

-`talosctl` expects flags to identify the targeted node and the cluster management endpoint.
+`talosctl` is available on the `admin-pi` node.
+The tool expects flags to identify the targeted node and the cluster management endpoint.

 ```bash
 talosctl --nodes talos-cp.fritz.box --endpoints talos-cp.fritz.box dashboard